-Easter Biscuits…In September, wait, what?
 On the last day of the summer holidays I not only had my two whipper-snappers to amuse but my two young nephews too.
-An idea that had been discussed amongst the cousins was to have a cake stand at the end of our driveway.
+An idea, which had been discussed amongst the cousins, was to have a cake stand at the end of our driveway.
 Now this idea had developed from an impromptu ‘Lavender Water’ sale that took place earlier on in the summer.
 Bethany and Lewis love, as do many children, to make potions out of rose petals and flowers in our garden.
-After a particularly good vintage of lavender water they decided that this was good enough to sell and set up camp at the end of the driveway … they made over £6.00 from our lovely neighbours and strangers who were thrilled to see two children enjoying such innocent fun.
+After a particularly good vintage of lavender water they decided that this was good enough to sell and set up camp at the end of the driveway.
+They made over £6.00 from our lovely neighbours and strangers who were thrilled to see two children enjoying such innocent fun.

-Following their successful break into driveway sales and after a board meeting with their cousins, it was agreed by all that if people were prepared to pay good money for lavender water then imagine what they’d pay for cakes!
+Following their successful break into driveway sales and after a board meeting with their cousins, it was agreed by all that if people were prepared to pay good money for lavender water, imagine what they’d pay for cakes!
 Enter Mummy/Aunty who does a bit of baking (me!)
-I got up at 06:30 and by 10am the children had posted fliers on trees down the street, set up a table and social media had been alerted.
-In total they had 4 gluten free wares to sell; Marshmallow Squares, Vanilla Cupcakes, Cinnamon Freezer Biscuits and Easter Biscuits.
+I got up at 06:30 and by 10am the children had posted fliers on trees down the street; set up a table and social media had been alerted.
+In total they had 4 gluten free wares to sell; Dairy and Gluten Free Marshmallow Squares, Gluten Free Vanilla Cupcakes, Gluten Free Cinnamon Freezer Biscuits and my Gluten Free Traditional Easter Biscuits.

 - 115 g /4oz butter